RPC vs GraphQL/REST

 GraphQL/RESTful APIs are generic: they are meant to serve frontends without knowing the frontends' data query/mutation requirements.

-In contrast, as we discussed in Guides > Event-based telefunctions, telefunctions (RPC endpoints) are tailored to our frontend's UI components.
-This means that our telefunctions are only useful for our frontend and third parties cannot use them to build third-party frontends.
+In contrast, as discussed in Guides > Event-based telefunctions, telefunctions (RPC endpoints) are tailored to your frontend's UI components.
+This means that your telefunctions are only useful for your frontend and third parties cannot use them to build third-party frontends.

 ⚗️Research Area.
-It is theoretically possible to also use RPC for giving third parties access to our database, but this has not been done so far.
-Reach out to the Telefunc maintainers if you are interested in exploring this topic.
+It's theoretically possible to also use RPC to give third parties access to your database, but this hasn't been done so far.
+Reach out to the Telefunc maintainers if you're interested in exploring this topic.

 Decoupled frontend-backend